Mareliusmoen/winequiz/README.md

 # WineQuiz

-This a JavaScript winequiz designed to be just as fun by your self as it will be in a group, the quistions will be suited for a beginner level and are controlled by a award-winning Sommelier.
+This a JavaScript winequiz designed to be just as fun by your self as it will be in a group, the quistions will be suited for professionals and beginners alike.
+The app is designed to help hospitality workers expand their wine knowledge in an easy and interactive way, all questions are controlled by a award-winning Sommelier and based on best wine literature available.

 ## Demo
 add responsiveness picture here